 In Agility Mode the bank angle is not limited.
 When the cyclic sticks is released the model will not return to level.
-This mode is great for 3D aerobatics such as stationary flips and tic tocs.
+This mode is great for fast forward flight, inverted flight, and mild aerobatics.
+The AH-64 Apache is designed for scale flying, where the emphasis is placed upon smooth and precise movements rather than 3D aerobatics.
 Change rates by moving the two-position dual rate switch.